Marketing Secrets from Nike, Madonna, Branson, The Beatles, Taylor Swift and More by Karl Bryan

 Tony Robbins had a show (infomercial), that he paid to air, for years 24 / 7.

-Lady Gaga wore a meat dress and the cameras couldn’t look away.
+Lady Gaga wore a gorgeous dress similar to these elegant black prom dresses and the cameras couldn’t look away.

 Tai Lopez shows off Lamborghinis and hot woman walking by his side.